ByungJun25/spring-instant/spring-security-instant/README.md

 # spring-security-instant
-This is a simple library to apply form based spring security to your prototype application(or toy project) quickly and easily.
+This is a simple library to apply spring security form login to your prototype application(or toy project) quickly and easily.
 No more using the same sample code every time, set it through `yaml` and use it right away.

 ## How it works and why do you made it?
 This is works as like simple tutorial code of spring-security project that several blogs explained.
 Then why do I create this project?
 As you know, normally we don't need a so complexed security for toy projects(or maybe need it), but we still need to implement same code for security.
 So I thought that it would be very convenient if I simply can set it through yaml.